wstalcup/wstalcup.github.io/Chapter-8-Blood-and-Ash.md

 comments: true
 ---

 _We came upon a stag, one day, wandering out of a copse.
 It was a big thing, ten points at least.
 Quick as a whip, the boy undid his belt, unfurling it to reveal a sling.
 He scraped up a stone from the ground, and in the span of a few breaths was whirling it with great speed.
 A flick of his wrist and the stone flew, faster than I could track.
-Next I saw, a stone sized welt appeared between the stag’s eyes, and it collapsed, dead.
+Next I saw, a stone-sized welt appeared between the stag’s eyes, and it collapsed, dead.
 Without a word, he redid his belt, moving to attend to the corpse he just made._

 An excerpt from _My History, Memoirs of a Historian_